University of Warwick: University Challenge

-The university is the current title-holder (2021) of BBC television's University Challenge competition.
+The university won BBC television's University Challenge competition in 2021.
 This was their second win – their first was in 2007, beating the title-holders University of Manchester in the final.

 Esports

-The University of Warwick are the four-time UK Esports University of the Year, having won the title every year since its inception.
+The University of Warwick are the five-time UK Esports "University of the Year", having won the title every year since its inception.
 In August 2022, Warwick became the first UK university to receive a finalist nomination for the Esports Awards, for Esports Collegiate Program of the Year, with Head of Esports Jack Fenton also becoming the first UK nominee for Collegiate Ambassador of the Year.
 Warwick fields numerous esports teams each year through its student-run esports society, Warwick Esports, who compete out of the Esports Centre.

 Student housing

 The Warwick campus currently has around 6,300 student bedrooms across a range of undergraduate and postgraduate residences.
 All of the residences are self-catered, and each has residential tutors and a warden.
 Warwick guarantees accommodation for all first-year undergraduate students, regardless of their present address.
 Many of the university's postgraduate population are also catered for, with some specific residences available for postgraduate living.
-Each residence accommodates a mixture of students both domestic and foreign, male and female, and, sometimes, undergraduate and postgraduate.
+Each residence accommodates a mixture of students both with home and international status, male and female, and, sometimes, undergraduate and postgraduate.